frippz/frippz.se/_posts/2019-02-18-cache-busting-in-jekyll-revisited.md

 <link rel="stylesheet" href="/dist/css/file3.css">
 ```

 Awesome!
 No matter how many files we add to our project, or whatever names they will dynamically get from hashmark, Jekyll will take care of linking them properly for us.

+### Wrapping up

+Simplifying things and throwing out superflous tools felt really great!
+The less of them I have, the quicker my development environment got and I felt that the overall robustness went up a few ticks.
+There is still some things that I likely will never be rid of, like the cache busting feature, since the benefit is too big (and I just can’t wrap my head around getting caching headers right).

+I hope this might be of some use to someone else than me.
+The basic principle isn’t really tied to Jekyll (apart from the static files functionality), so you should be able to implement this with whatever tools you choose.
+If nothing else, it might’ve served as an inspiration to cut down a little in your own tool stack.